 Less Commonly Reported Side Effects of Oxycodone Use

 Sometimes it’s hard to tell if certain medical problems or discomforts are related to the medication you are taking or something unrelated.
-With oxycodone, there are some less commonly reported side effects that fall into this category.
-They can include: migraines, gas, dehydration, thirst, neck pain, difficulty swallowing, increased hunger, tremors, vertigo, amnesia, dry skin, impotence, decreased sex drive and missed or irregular menstrual periods.
+Also with oxycodone, there are some less commonly reported side effects that fall into this category.
+They can also include:

-Waismann Method Provides the Safest and Most Humane Oxycodone Detox
+Waismann Method Provides the Safest and also Most Humane Oxycodone Detox

-Professional help is necessary if you are addicted to OxyContin or any other medications containing oxycodone.
+To summarize, professional help is necessary if you are addicted to OxyContin or any other medications containing oxycodone.
 Many programs use opiates to treat opiate addiction which may lead to another addiction.
-The Waismann Method of rapid detox doesn’t use opiate replacements, instead offering a world-renowned rapid detox that virtually eliminates withdrawal.
+In fact the Waismann Method of rapid detox doesn’t use opiate replacements.
+Instead, we offer a world-renowned rapid detox that virtually eliminates withdrawal.
 Patients sleep lightly under deep sedation for a short time while medication cleanses the oxycodone from their opiate receptors.
-Patients awake opiate free without the awareness of the accelerated withdrawal that occurred while they were asleep.
+They awake opiate free without awareness of the accelerated withdrawal that occurred while asleep.
 The Waismann Method offers safe, responsible and completely confidential treatment.
 Our Domus Retreat aftercare facility is also available for guests who want to continue their recovery in a posh, spa-like atmosphere.
 Here, you can take advantage of therapy and self-exploration to heal mind, body and spirit.